Tracari/Bikesharing/README.md

 # Bikesharing

 ## Overview
-Bikesharing has become an exciting, magical, memory-creating, community-building activity that would be a lucrative addition to the city of Des Moines Iowa-Both, financially, economically, and virtuously.
-Kate has an investor who’s all ears in exploring how bikesharing works, and is interested in a business proposal.
-In building on our data analytics experience, this exercise is an introduction to high-level data visualizations with Tableau software.
-Data will be imported, related, and styled into visual analyses.
-The illustrations will then, further be used to present the prospectuses in 3 separated means of presentation: Worksheets, Dashboards, and Stories.
+Bikesharing would be a lucrative addition to the city of Des Moines, Iowa-Both, financially, economically, and virtuously.
+An investor, exploring how bikesharing works, is interested in a business proposal.
+Utilizing high-level data visualizations with Tableau software, bikesharing Data will be imported, related, and styled into visual analyses.
+These illustrations will be used to present prospectuses in 3 separated means of presentation: Worksheets, Dashboards, and Stories.

 ### Data Environment: